The Ben Lomond Hike – Complete Guide

 Food and water – If you plan on heading up to the summit then you will need to prepare for a full day of hiking.
 Bringing a packed lunch, snacks and plenty of water is a must.
 To the saddle, snacks and a small water bottle are enough.

 Flashlight – Bringing a flashlight is handy in case you begin to lose light behind the mountains.
+A head torch is the best kind of flashlight because it is hands-free!

 Good footwear – Good footwear in winter is necessary and good quality, waterproof hiking boots are a good choice.
 In summer, sneakers will suffice.

 Camera – This goes without saying but the views are so amazing you’re going to want to take a few photos to show your friends!
+If you want some extra advice on what camera to buy, check out our blog about buying the best camera for travel!

 - For those with no hiking experience, you can take the gondola up to the start of the hike.
 This will shave almost 2 hours off your hike!

 - You don’t have to hike to the saddle to get amazing views!
-Only a 30-minute walk from the top of the Gondola you can have amazing views of the area without hiking the entire trail.
+Only a 30-minute walk from the top of the Gondola you can have beautiful views of the area without hiking the entire trail.
 In fact, I actually enjoyed the views from here better than the saddle!

 - If your short on time then riding the Gondola up, hiking to the saddle and then taking a ziplining tour down is a great way to tick off a few things in only one day!